Solar EV Innovator successfully exhibits next gen prototype in a two-part series at CES

 Ushers in expanded possibilities for 100% clean, free energy production

-Munich, January 13th, 2021 – Sono Motors, the Company that seeks to revolutionize the future of solar-powered transportation, successfully unveiled the next frontier for its polymer-based Sono Solar Technology at CES 2021.
+13th January 2021 – Sono Motors, the Company that seeks to revolutionize the future of solar-powered transportation, successfully unveiled the next frontier for its polymer-based Sono Solar Technology at CES 2021.
 Remarkably, the Company surprised live session participants with the first prototype of a photovoltaic (PV) or solar trailer, produced in conjunction with Finnish solar manufacturer, Valoe and subsidized by the German Federal Ministry for Economic Affairs and Energy (BMWi) as part of the evTrailer research project.
 This announcement occurred in conjunction with the introduction of the next generation prototype for the innovative Solar EV, the Sion.

 In line with Sono Motors’ vision for an affordable, accessible world without fossil fuels, the Company has created a proprietary platform to expand the use of the solar technology innovations borne from the Sion.
 The PV/solar trailer represents the next step for Sono Solar Technology, underscoring the technology’s potential use across various mobility applications and upending global consumers’ historic reliance on traditional combustion engines.